aspose-cad/Aspose.CAD-Documentation/_index.md

 {{% alert color="primary" %}}

-**Welcome to Aspose.CAD for .NET**
+**Welcome to Aspose.CAD**

 ![Aspose.CAD for .NET Product Logo](home_1.png)

-Aspose.CAD for .NET allows developers to convert AutoCAD DWG, DWF and DXF files to PDF and Raster images.
+Aspose.CAD allows developers to open, read and process AutoCAD DWG, DXF, DWT and other CAD and BIM file formats, such as: DGN, DWF, DWFX, IFC, STL, IGES, PLT, CF2, OBJ, HPGL, IGS.
+It can export those files into various vector (PDF, WMF, SVG, EMF) and raster image formats: BMP, GIF, JPG, JPEG, DICOM, WEBP, JP2, JPEG2000, PNG, TIFF, PSD.
 It is a native API and does not require AutoCAD or any software to be installed.
 You can also convert the selected layers and layouts from the AutoCAD files.
-The conversion to PDF and Raster images is of very high quality.
+It is possible to track and handle conversion progress and quality of an output.
+Any operation has cancellation support and ready for multi-threaded environment.

 Using Aspose.CAD for .NET in your project gives you the following benefits: